degensprotocol/degens-contract/docs/protocol.md

 The domain used by the Degens contract is given by the following specification:

-    EIP712Domain(string name,string version,address verifyingContract)
+    EIP712Domain(string name,string version,uint256 chainId,address verifyingContract)

 * The protocol name is `"Degens"`
 * The version is `"1.0"`
+* The chainId is `1` for the Ethereum mainnet
 * The verifyingContract is the deployed contract address

-Note: Because signatures aren't specific to particular chain IDs, it is important that Degens contracts are always deployed at distinct addresses.

 #### EIP712 Order Schema